decisionrubric/decisionrubric/_posts/2023-01-04-integrated-skills-innovating-sustainability.md

 ## Integrated Skills

 In my view, sustainability projects need to draw from three sets of skills:
-- Innovation - A journey toward destination without out a map and without proof of existence.
+- **Innovation** - A journey toward destination without out a map and without proof of existence.
-- Decision Analysis - Navigating a fraught journey supported by limited resource
+- **Decision Analysis** - Navigating a fraught journey supported by limited resource
-- Systems Analysis - Estimating where you are and predicting where this path might take you next
+- **Systems Analysis** - Estimating where you are and predicting where this path might take you next

 This metaphor suggests a "Hero's Journey", where the project team, collectively, is the hero.
 Heroes are admirable, but they are exceptional.
-Someone is paying for that journey.
+Plus, someone is paying for that journey as an investment.
 What I am striving for is ordinary successes.
 These are successes that take passion, mission, ingenuity, grit, and resilience.
 But heroic sacrifice - never.
 Work itself should be sustainable.

 So, to look at the problem in drier terms, the three skills, the three dimensions of knowhow, are:
-- Innovation - the processes of seeking out and incrementally realizing new value.
+- **Innovation** - the processes of seeking out and incrementally realizing new value.
-- Decision Analysis - the craft of structured decision making - in particular under uncertainty, within groups, with meaningful risks and stakes, and with meaningful tradeoffs.
+- **Decision Analysis** - the craft of structured decision making - in particular under uncertainty, within groups, with meaningful risks and stakes, and with meaningful tradeoffs.
-- Analysis of Ecological, Engineering, & Economic Systems - Analysis starting with SME's experience with how things actually work, and with looking at how new things might work from a model and simulation perspective.
+- **Analysis of Ecological, Engineering, & Economic Systems** - Analysis starting with SME's experience with how things actually work, and with looking at how new things might work from a model and simulation perspective.
 The typifying issue with sustainability is that problems are systems-scoped and coupled across all three "E" domains.

 ![Integrated Skills for sustainability innovation](/assets/images/integrated-skills.png)